 Environments and automation through templates and extensions.

-Any Azure service that is used on Arc enabled servers, for example Azure Security Center or Azure Monitor, will be charged as per the pricing for that service.
+Any Azure service that is used on Azure Arc-enabled servers, such as Azure Security Center or Azure Monitor, will be charged as per the pricing for that service.
 For more information, see the Azure pricing page.

-Any Azure service that is used on Arc enabled Kubernetes, for example Azure Security Center or Azure Monitor, will be charged as per the pricing for that service.
-For more information on pricing for configurations on top of Azure Arc enabled Kubernetes, see Azure pricing page.
+Any Azure service that is used on Azure Arc-enabled Kubernetes, such as Azure Security Center or Azure Monitor, will be charged as per the pricing for that service.
+For more information on pricing for configurations on top of Azure Arc-enabled Kubernetes, see Azure pricing page.